 Deciding where to stay was the most confusing thing for us when planning our visit to the snow monkey park.
 We knew we wanted to stay very close to the park, but it wasn’t super clear when researching the trip where exactly to stay in order to do that.
 Here are a few options of where to stay if you want to be as close as possible to the Jigokudani Snow Monkey Park:

 Inside Jigokudani Snow Monkey Park – There is only one place to stay inside the park close to where the snow monkeys are:

 • Korakukan – This is the only one ryokan inside the snow monkey park.
 While this ryokan is fairly expensive and has only shared bathrooms, the plus is a location in the park only a few minutes walk from the onsen the snow monkeys hang out in.
-For more information and current prices click here.
+Click here to see the latest prices.

 Kambayashi Onsen – This is an onsen town at the start of the trail leading to the snow monkeys.
 There are a few ryokans in this area but not as many as Yamanouchi.
 The benefit of staying at Kambayashi Onsen is that the entrance to the trail is only a short 5 minute walk.
 This is also the drop off point if arriving by bus from Nagano.
 We decided to stay at Kambayashi Onsen so we could be walking distance to the park.

 The downside to staying here is that there are not many attractions or shops in the immediate vicinity of Kambayashi Onsen compared to Shibu Onsen or Yamanouchi-machi.
 There is one good restaurant (Enza Cafe) on the way to the park.
 Enza Cafe serves both Japanese and western food and has a convenient take out window.